medialab/minet/docs/cli.md

 Retrieve retweeters of given tweet using Twitter API v2.

 positional arguments:
-  column                                     Name of the column containing the tweet ids. file                                       CSV file containing the inquired tweets.
+  column                                     Name of the CSV column containing tweet ids or a single tweet id. file                                       CSV file containing the tweet ids.

 optional arguments:
   -h, --help                                 show this help message and exit